 I meet Marilyn Manson in his hotel room in Kensington.
-After we shake hands, he darts around the room trying to decide whether to sit on the three-seater sofa or one of the two armchairs.
+After we shake hands, he darts around the room trying to decide whether to sit on the three-seater sofa or one of the two armchairs while his manager tries to coax the glass out of his hand.
 Eventually, he settles on the floor with his legs folded under him.
 I sit cross-legged in an armchair.
 It feels a little like a children’s therapy session and, in this moment, it’s difficult to see how someone so obviously mischievous could ever be considered the sole harbinger of societal death.

 Throughout the interview, he often veers off topic, taking the conversation to wherever he feels it should go, which is representative of his career in general.